-At 25:03, Pope, Taylor, Flynn, and Provenza among others are serving overtime because up so they can begin the interview process once again.
-This narrative device puts Commander side of a two-way glass, and Santa Jack, Watson, and Casey on the other.
+At 25:03, Pope, Taylor, Flynn, and Provenza among others are serving overtime because Santa Jack voluntarily confessed before he was Mirandized.
+They are waiting for him to sober up so they can begin the interview process once again.
+This narrative device puts Commander Taylor, Assistant Chief Pope, and every male detective of Major Crimes other than Tao on one side of a two-way glass, and Santa Jack, Watson, and Casey on the other.